3-4 Days in Medellin: What to Do in the City of the Eternal Spring

 Plaza Botero

-This wide open plaza is shaded by trees, is right next to the Palace of Culture and the Museum of Antioquia, and houses 23 very large sculptures by Fernando Botero.
+This wide open plaza is shaded by trees, is right next to the Palace of Culture and the Museum of Antioquia, and houses 23 very large, bronze sculptures by Fernando Botero.
 Botero is a contemporary artist, and is the most famous artist in Colombia, possibly all of Latin America currently.
 His style is very distinctive – called “boterismo” – with large, exaggeratedly fat subjects.

 This is really a one-of-a-kind plaza – it’s rare to see so many amazing works of art just out in the open for the general public to enjoy.
 This is a must do spot to visit during your 4 days in Medellin!

-Note that on a map, the Botero Plaza looks like it’s a park or a greenspace.
+Note: On a map, the Botero Plaza looks like it’s a park or a greenspace.
 While there are trees, it is definitely paved.
 We noticed this a lot – squares and plazas are often marked in green on Google maps (which usually indicates a park), but in reality they are usually plazas featuring paved paths, some trees, and very little grass.

 Museum of Antioquia